columbia/pickleball/evaluation/README.md

 WeightsOnly 84      157     95      0       37.7%   0.0%
 ```

+TODO: add explanation - this also loads malicious models (in addition to the
+benign ones from Table 1)

+TODO: add analysis - Row X in Table 2

 ### PickleBall

 The results are already obtained and explained in RQ1 and RQ2.

+TODO: the final row in Table 2 is reproduced from results already checked above.

 ## Performance

 ### Figure 6 - Policy Generation Runtime

-The policy generation should have produced a file under `results/<timestamp>.timelog` containing the time to generate the policy for each library, corresponding to Figure 6.
-The results can be pretty-printed as a table by running
+The policy generation should have produced a file under
+`results/<timestamp>.timelog` containing the time to generate the policy for
+each library, corresponding to Figure 6.
+The results can be pretty-printed as a
+table by running

 ```
 python3 scripts/analyze_generation_times.py
 ```

-In our experiment setup (14-core Intel i7 CPU and 32GB of RAM), the policy generation required anywhere ~10 to ~30 seconds depending on the library.
-The exact numbers may vary due to noise or different setups, but you should expect to see generation times in a similar range.
+In our experiment setup (14-core Intel i7 CPU and 32GB of RAM), the policy
+generation required anywhere ~10 to ~30 seconds depending on the library.
+The
+exact numbers may vary due to noise or different setups, but you should expect
+to see generation times in a similar range.

 ### Figure 7 - Policy Enforcement Runtime Overhead